 Voigtlander Bessamatic CS

-The strongest wide angle - actually made for the DKL connection of the Retina Reflex III / S. With a small intervention on the bayonet, you can use these lenses on the Bessamatic models without restrictions.
-Learn more here.
+The widest lens in the lineup—originally manufactured for the DKL mount of the Retina Reflex III / S. With a minor modification to the bayonet tabs, you can use these lenses seamlessly and without any restrictions on Voigtländer Bessamatic models.

 Voigtlander Bessamatic CS